As May readies trade speech, Tusk sees difficulties

 Tusk and other EU leaders have repeatedly said Britain would be welcome to stay, although some also make clear they are not willing to undertake major reforms in order to do that.

-Frans Timmermans, deputy head of the EU executive, told the European Parliament on Wednesday: “If they change their minds and want to come back to the European Union, I think we would all welcome them warmly back into the European Union family.”
+Frans Timmermans, deputy head of the EU executive, told the European Parliament on Wednesday:“If they change their minds and want to come back to the European Union, I think we would all welcome them warmly back into the European Union family.”

 Additional reporting by Samantha Koester and Jan Strupczewski in Brussels; Writing by Alastair Macdonald; Editing by Janet Lawrence